linuxmao-org/shiru-plugins/README.md

 Emulator of a floppy disk drive that is used to play music.

+## 1bitstudio

+### Description

+A bundle of experimentalT2 plugins for 1-bit sound synthesis and processing.

 # Building

 Type `make`.
 The build will be found in the `bin` folder.